2 Kings 14

 They meet at Beth-shemesh, a city belonging to Judah.
 Amaziah insisted on the meeting; Jehoash granted it.
 But the outcome is swift and terrible.
 Judah is put to the worse - a phrase that means utter defeat.
 The armies flee.
 Amaziah's presumption has cost him a kingdom's worth of warriors.

-13And Jehoash king of Israel took Amaziah king of Judah, the son of Joash the son of Ahaziah, at Beth-shemesh, and came to Jerusalem, and brake down the wall of Jerusalem from the gate of Ephraim unto the corner gate, four hundred cubits.
-14And he took all the gold and the silver, and all the vessels that were found in the house of the Lord, and in the treasures of the king's house, and hostages, and returned to Samaria.
+13And Jehoash king of Israel took Amaziah king of Judah, the son of Jehoash the son of Ahaziah, at Bethshemesh, and came to Jerusalem, and brake down the wall of Jerusalem from the gate of Ephraim unto the corner gate, four hundred cubits.
+14And he took all the gold and silver, and all the vessels that were found in the house of the LORD, and in the treasures of the king’s house, and hostages, and returned to Samaria.

 The humiliation is complete.
 Jehoash captures Amaziah himself.
 He marches on Jerusalem.
-He breaks down four hundred cubits of the city's wall - not all of it, but enough to make Jerusalem defenseless.
+He breaks down four hundred cubits of the city's wall - a wound wide enough to leave Jerusalem defenseless.
 He takes the gold and silver from the house of the Lord, the treasures of the king's house.
 He takes hostages.
 The temple is plundered.
 The city is opened.
 And then he returns to Samaria, his message clear: do not challenge Israel.

 2 Kings 14:15-20Amaziah's Decline; Conspiracy and Death